RyanCCollins/Meme-Me/README.md

 - NSNotifications
 - Extensions

 As I stated above, I developed this application using several important design paradigms and best practices.
 Most notably, I used Model View Controller (MVC) extensively.
-I created a Meme struct model object, a font attributes struct model and a MemeCollection Struct Model for storing and processing Memes.
+I created a Meme struct model object, a font attributes struct model and a MemeCollection struct model for storing and processing Memes.
 At this point, the app does not use Core Data to persist the data, but it will in the next version.

-All Model, View and Controller components are completely separate of one another and Model and View objects only talk to one another through the view controller.
+All model, view and controller components are completely separate of one another and Model and View objects only talk to one another through the view controller.
 I used delegation & data source methods and key-value observation to insure this.
 It will be very easy to utilize Core Data and networked data within this app since the Model is abstracted away from the View & View Controllers.

 I used optionals and unwrapped them when necesarry.
 To avoid bugs, I only used implicitly unwrapped optionals on values that I knew would never be null, otherwise I was safe and unwrapped optionals.

 I created several View Controllers for controlling navigation, writing to the model and updating the display.
 I also utilized extensions, [NSNotifications](http://techrapport.com/blog/), the delegate design pattern and more.
 I really enjoyed using Swift 2.0 and found that I was able to add a lot of functionality very easily using extensions.

-I used storyboard on many occasions, but also built a some of the user interface in code.
+I used storyboard on many occasions, but also built some of the user interface in code.
 I found that doing both helped to cement the ideas and to understand what is going on behind the scenes.
 I used segues throughout my project, most of the time configured in storyboard, but also in code.
 I used unwind segues to unwind to the main view after editing a saved meme.

 ###Git & GitHub
 Although I have been using Git and other version control systems for many years, I have never used Github professionally because my professional work has been private.
 I used best practices when using Git and Github.
 I used separate branches for the two versions, wrote commit messages that were clear and concise, used Git to debug and I chose logical points to commit.

 ###Extra Credit
 In order to receive extra credit and to receive Exceeds Specifications, I added additional functionality to v2.0 of Meme-Me.
-Some of the functionality that I added are shown below:
+Some of the functionality that I added are listed below.

 ####Color and font picker, which both show as UIPopoverViews.